Healops/Writeups/README.md

 About this repository
 ---
-Here you can find my writeups for some HackTheBox machines:
+Here you can find my writeups for some of the HackTheBox machines:

 [ScriptKiddie](https://github.com/Healops/Writeups/tree/main/ScriptKiddie/Readme.md)
 >*Linux, Metasploit, MSFVenom explotation, Enumeration, Bash code injection, Metasploit privilege escalation*